dilevin/CSC417-a4-cloth-simulation/README.tex.md

 The potential energy due to gravity acting on the cloth mesh.

 ###  dV_cloth_gravity_dq.cpp

+Gradient of potential energy due to gravity

 ###  V_membrane_corotational.cpp

+Potential energy for the cloth stretching force

 ###  dV_membrane_corotational_dq.cpp

+Gradient of the cloth stretching energy.

 ###  d2V_membrane_corotational_dq2.cpp

+Hessian matrix of the cloth stretching energy

 ###  V_spring_particle_particle.cpp

+**Use your code from the last assignment**

 ###  dV_spring_particle_particle_dq.cpp

+**Use your code from the last assignment**

 ###  mass_matrix_mesh.cpp

 Assemble the full mass matrix for the entire tetrahedral mesh.